Faunalytics.org makes use of JavaScript to operate fully, but Javascript is disabled in your browser

 Food production kills billions of land animals each year — a number that stretches into the trillions if we include animals from our rivers, lakes, and oceans.
 That’s more than all other forms of animal use combined, and many, many times the entire human population of our planet.
-This exclusive Faunalytics Fundamental demonstrates the scope of animal agriculture and aquaculture using the latest and best data and provides information to support people working toward solutions.
+This Faunalytics Fundamental looks at the scope of animal agriculture and aquaculture using the latest and best data and provides information to support people working toward solutions.

 Meet the Animals

 Humans consume some amazing animals: fishes have great memories; chickens think about their future; pigs can play video games; and cows love to jump and play in the sunshine.
-The evidence is clear: the animals we eat are capable of thinking, feeling, and suffering just like cats, dogs, and humans.
-Meet the animals below and follow the links to read more… we’re only scratching the surface of what makes these animals unique, sentient, and deserving of their own freedom.
+The evidence is clear: the animals we eat are capable of thinking, feeling, and suffering just like cats, dogs… and humans.
+Meet the animals below and follow the links to read more.
+We’re only scratching the surface of what makes these animals unique, sentient, and deserving of their own freedom.

 Fishes